Black Friday (shopping)

-Black Friday occurs on the day after Thanksgiving in the United States.
-Black Friday has routinely been the busiest shopping day of the year in the United States.
+"Black Friday" has evolved in meaning and impact over the years, initially referring to calamitous days, with a notable early instance being Black Friday (1869) in the US.
+This financial crisis saw a dramatic plunge in gold prices, affecting investors.
+The term was later used in American retail, starting ambiguously in the 1950s.
+Initially associated with workforce absence post-Thanksgiving, it was reinterpreted by Philadelphia police to describe the shopping-induced congestion.
+Attempts at rebranding to "Big Friday" failed, and the term "Black Friday" solidified by the 1980s, referring to the pivotal point where retailers purportedly shifted from loss ("in the red") to profit ("in the black").
+This day marks the unofficial start of the Christmas shopping season, with promotional sales aiming to draw large crowds.
+Black Friday is the busiest shopping day of the year in the United States and retailers prioritize it and Cyber Monday as highly profitable holiday shopping days.

+The concept has since globalized, with countries around the world adopting "Black Friday" sales to mimic the US phenomenon, adjusting local customs or creating similar events.
+The advent of online shopping and events like "Cyber Monday" have expanded the traditional one-day shopping frenzy into a broader holiday shopping season, diluting the singular focus of Black Friday, and expanding its economic impact.

 Etymology

 For centuries, the adjective "black" has been applied to days upon which calamities occurred.
-Many events have been described as "Black Friday", although the most significant such event in American history was the Panic of 1869, which occurred when financiers Jay Gould and James Fisk took advantage of their connections with the Grant Administration in an attempt to corner the gold market.
+Many events have been described as "Black Friday", although the most significant such event in American history was the Panic of 1869, which occurred when financiers Jay Gould and James Fisk took advantage of their connections with the Ulysses S. Grant administration in an attempt to corner the gold market.
 When President Grant learned of this manipulation, he ordered the Treasury to release a large supply of gold, which halted the run and caused prices to drop by 18%.
 Fortunes were made and lost in a single day, and the president's own brother-in-law, Abel Corbin, was ruined.

 The earliest known use of "Black Friday" to refer to the day after Thanksgiving occurred in the journal, Factory Management and Maintenance, for November 1951, and again in 1952.
-Here it referred to the practice of workers calling in sick on the day after Thanksgiving, in order to have a four-day week-end.
+Here it referred to the practice of workers calling in sick on the day after Thanksgiving, in order to have a four-day weekend.
 However, this use does not appear to have caught on.
 Around the same time, the terms "Black Friday" and "Black Saturday" came to be used by the police in Philadelphia and Rochester to describe the crowds and traffic congestion accompanying the start of the Christmas shopping season.
-In 1961, the city and merchants of Philadelphia attempted to improve conditions, and a public relations expert recommended rebranding the days "Big Friday" and "Big Saturday,” but these terms were quickly forgotten.
+In 1961, the city and merchants of Philadelphia attempted to improve conditions, and a public relations expert recommended rebranding the days "Big Friday" and "Big Saturday", but these terms were quickly forgotten.